• Skip to primary navigation

 Freezing bread is a great way of keeping it fresh.
 Before freezing, it's important to first slice it and then wrap the loaf with plastic wrap.
 After wrapping the loaf you can either put it in a freezer bag or an airtight container.
 Bread can last up to 6 months in the freezer and about 7 days in the fridge.

-The 3 methods that I use to warm frozen bread slices are by putting them in a toaster,
+The 3 methods we use to warm frozen bread slices are by putting them in a toaster,

 lining them up on a pan & baking them in the oven at 350° for 5-7 minutes or